Pro career starts at age 17

 DiMaggio’s go-ahead blast – his only extra-base hit of the Series – must have made quite an impression on the then-22 year old Thompson.
 Four decades later Thompson’s memory gave Joe more credit than he deserved, doubling his home run total.

 Thompson and the Reds reigned as NL champs in 1940.
 In the Fall Classic they beat the Detroit Tigers to win the franchise’s second title.
-Their only other World Series title was the tainted victory over the 1919 Black Sox.
+Their other World Series win was the tainted victory over the 1919 Black Sox.

 At the conclusion of the 1942 season, Thomson enlisted into the United States Navy.
 By the time he returned from World War II, he was a month shy of his 29th birthday and hadn’t throw a big league pitch in three seasons.
 The right-hander pitched two more years before the New York Giants ended his Major League career by releasing him in 1947.